 - Be the original creation of the classroom entrant as represented by the account.
 All text and photos 1, 2, 3 and 4 must be original.
 Photo 5 must be original or the entrant must have obtained all of the proper approvals and permissions from the copyright holders.

 - Be presented in at least one of Canada’s two official languages, English or French.

 - Be no longer than 60 seconds.
 Anything beyond the allotted time will not be considered as part of the finished product.

-- Be uploaded in the following picture file types: JPG, JPEG, PNG and GIF.
+- Be uploaded in the following video file types: 3GP, AAC, AVI, FLV, MP4, MOV and MPEG-2.